marmalade-does/lroberts.github.io/content/uses.md

 ## Editor + Terminal

+- The [Vivaldi](https://vivaldi.com) is my main browser.
+It's quite big/heavy, but it has so many features ... 😖
 - [Visual Studio Code](https://code.visualstudio.com/) is my current editor.
-- The [Vivaldi](https://vivaldi.com) is my main browser.
-It's quite big/heavy, but it has so many features ... :confounded face:
+However I use VIM on my Ubuntu virtual machine.
+(Need to change this ...)
 - [Windows](https://www.microsoft.com/es-es/windows?r=1) is my OS, but I have a virtual machine running [Ubuntu](https://ubuntu.com) to do fun tech things.

 ## Desktop Apps